Water-Melon/Melon/docs/book/en/trace.md

 > 1. `trace_mode` in the configuration will only be valid when the framework mode is turned on (`framework` is `"multiprocess"` or `"multithread"`).
 > 2. If you are in non-framework mode, or `trace_mode` is not enabled in the configuration, but you still want to use this function, you can initialize it by calling `mln_trace_init`.
 > 3. In this mode, the system has a certain performance loss, so try not to enable this mode in a production environment.
 If it must be enabled, you can use a separate thread to run scripts to collect data, which can effectively reduce the performance loss of worker threads.
+> 4. The trace module uses an adaptive timer that starts at 10ms and increases up to 100ms when idle, reducing CPU overhead when no trace data is being processed.
+The timer resets to 10ms when activity is detected.
+The trace path is cached after the first lookup to avoid repeated configuration reads.